 Ferniehirst Mill Lodge, Jedburgh, Scottish Borders

 Ferniehirst Mill Lodge was built in 1980.
 Its modern design gives all the amenities required for your comfort whilst blending with the existing mill buildings and stables.
 The Lodge is 2.5 miles south of Jedburgh, in the Scottish Borders situated in a secluded valley beside the Jed Water in its own 25 acres of land.
-It is a haven for bird life.
+It is a haven for wild life and bird life.

 The Scottish Borders, whilst providing a gateway to the rest of Scotland, also offers the visitor a great deal in its own right.